jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2015-11-29-Hack-Western/index.md

 This weekend, I attended Hack Western with a few of my SHAD friends (Kevin, Lilian, and Katherine).
 It was a really great experience and we even came home with a sponsor prize!
 Going into Hack Western, I am pretty sure that my team had zero idea of how to proceed from our initial idea.
-A week before HW, Kevin had a really great idea of a live-updated trend-based news-aggregator web application.
+A week before Hack Western, Kevin had a really great idea of a live-updated trend-based news-aggregator web application.
 Essentially what it did was scrape a bunch of articles related to a specific trend and find the top keywords from all the articles.
 Then it would determine the best paragraphs from the best sources based on length, conciseness, views, and factual information.
 The paragraphs would be